 There’s always a lot of competition around which is the ‘best’ Scottish city, especially between Glaswegians and Edinburghians (is that correct)?

-Take a wander around its many beautiful sights whilst on exploring the best places to visit on a British road trip.
+Take a wander around its many beautiful sights whilst exploring the best places to visit on a British road trip.
 Also, this is a good gateway city to start your wider adventure into the Scottish Highlands, too.

 We loved our time in York and there’s so much to ramble and wander around.
 You can even rent your own little boat and explore the city by the riverfront, too.